Error Code. Text Sent. AI Diagnosed. Repair Booked.

 A customer texts a photo of a flashing error code while you're elbow-deep in a tumble dryer repair.
 Your AI reads the text, recognises the code, and sends a knowledgeable reply that captures the booking.

-See It In Action
+Here to help See It In Action

 Here's how Speed Receptionist handles a real enquiry from start to finish.